 Many of our visitors want to see the black lava beaches as they are so used to golden beaches, but we Icelanders are so used to black beaches that we seek out golden beaches.
 It was not until I first went to a beach in Italy when I was 11 years old that I realized that not all beaches are black :)

 There is a fantastic view of the magical Snæfellsjökull glacier from here, and my favourite photo of Snæfellsnes is of the golden beach, the blue sea, and the white glacier in the background.

-This area is the nesting site of the Arctic tern, and a cranky bird or two have been known to attack people on their way to the beach and on the beach.
+This area is the nesting site of the Arctic tern, and a cranky bird or two has been known to attack people on their way to the beach and on the beach.
 They will attack the highest point so keep the stick above your head.
-In my photo above you can see me ducking with a stick after this darn bird attacked me - in the middle of the night!
-And I wasn't even close to its nest :(

-My photo above is taken after midnight in August, but during the bright summer nights, it is lovely taking a walk in Icelandic nature.
-This is the time when you will be totally alone with nature - it is so still, and the only sounds that can be heard are the sounds of nature and the birds singing - just heavenly.
+During the bright summer nights, it is lovely taking a walk in Icelandic nature.
+This is the time when you will be totally alone in nature - it is so still, and the only sounds that can be heard are the sounds of nature and the birds singing - just heavenly.

 Horses on the beach by Langaholt

 You might encounter people riding Icelandic horses on the beach, and once I saw this beautiful sight on the beach.
 The Icelandic horses are direct descendants of the horses which the Vikings brought with them to Iceland.

 Here you can see the location of Langaholt on the map.

 Lýsuhólslaug mineral water pool

 Bathing in Lýshuhólslaug geothermal mineral pool back in 2008